RyanLatimer/StockSight/README.md

 ## Usage

 Once the application is running, you can enter a stock symbol (e.g., **AAPL** for Apple) in the provided text field.
 StockSight will fetch real-time data and display historical trends, as well as make predictions about future price movements.
-This is still a work in progress, not GUI app interface currently exists.
-The long term goal is to have the code run as an individual application for windows, mac, and potentially limux.
+This is still a work in progress, not a GUI app interface currently exists.
+The long-term goal is to have the code run as an individual application for Windows, MacOS, and potentially Limux.
+Additionally, if you would like to use our model script to train your own model, at the time of writing, the packages, (tensorflow, and tensorflow-gpu) are only compatible with Python 3.10.

 ### Example: